-The interval between the leading edges of the start bits of two consecutive characters is comprised of the character duration $(10 \pm 0,2)$ etu, plus a guardtime.
+The interval between the leading edges of the start bits of two consecutive characters comprises the character duration $(10 \pm 0,2)$ etu, plus a guardtime.
 Under error free transmission, during the guardtime both the UICC and the terminal shall be in reception mode (I/O line in state H).